mathcodeprint/basheasy/README.md

 setrkey.py

-A bash wizard to in set a ssh key on a remote host.
+A python "wizard" to in set a ssh key on a remote host.